jacobgeorge26/cocktail-generator/ProjectPlan.md

 The site should be deployed with CI/CD via GitHub Actions.
 Secrets should be secured.
 It would be useful to have both a staging and production instance of the site.
 There should be thorough test coverage (TDD - do not leave it to the end!).
 Provide documentation covering the structure of the code and how to get started with local development.

-### 2.0.0
+### Second Release

 ### UI

-Feedback should be gathered from 1.0.0 to identify any improvements that could be made to the UI flow / design.
+Feedback should be gathered from the first release to identify any improvements that could be made to the UI flow / design.

 Feature additions may include adding a payment option (to contribute to OpenAI costs), displaying 'site favourites', and providing a mechanism for submitting feedback.
 For the latter, it would be useful to batch the submissions when received on the dev end (Pub/Sub?) and the possibility of spam should be considered.